Topological analysis of the complex SSH model using the quantum geometric tensor: Introduction

-Among the various extensions of the SSH model, studies involving complex coefficients have gained the most interest in recent years, particularly non-Hermitian SSH models for open systems \cite{yao2018edge,gong2018topological,tsubota2021symmetry,yu2021unsupervised,zhou2019periodic,cheng2021supervised,ryu2012analysis}.
 As the first step in experimenting with the topological data analysis approach with extended SSH models, we explore the behaviour of the SSH model with complex coupling parameters.
 We refer to it here as the complex SSH model.